Benny0323/My_Diffusion_Model/README.md

 # My_Diffusion_Model
-This repository maily provides a detailed description about diffusion model.
+This repository mostly provides a detailed description of the diffusion model.
+Most of the materials are from Hugging Face Diffusion Models Course(https://github.com/huggingface/diffusion-models-class)